aergoio/aergolite/README.md

 * the administrator
 * each authorized node

-If the transaction requires special rights, the AergoLite library will fire the user sign callback.
+If the transaction requires special rights, the AergoLite library will fire the user transaction sign callback function.
 Otherwise it will automatically sign it using the node's private key.

-Your application needs to register a function that will be used to sign transactions from the administrator
+At least one node on your network need to register a function that will be used to sign transactions from the administrator

 Example in Python: